PatrickOrjieh/life-sync/README.md

 "Universal design project focused on creating a wearable air quality monitor tailored for asthma patients.
 Integrates with a mobile app for real-time alerts and analysis."

 **New:**
-"A universal design project, Aerosense offers a portable air quality monitoring solution that helps individuals with asthma through environmental insights."
+"A universal design project, Aerosense offers a portable air quality monitoring solution that helps individuals with asthma through actionable environmental insights, supported by an intuitive mobile application."